mckset/RIA/README.md

 --------
 1) Create a new folder in the shared directory with the name of your image pack.
 2) Create subfolders to categorizes the images you will be using.
-3) Tag the image in RIA.
+3) Tag the images in RIA.
 4) Open the import menu, select your image pack and press the create button.
 > **_NOTE:_**  Importing only uses the first level of folders in an image pack. further subdirectories are ignored